paula-montano/paulamontano/content/uses.md

 - Conducted hands-on tutorials for learning research methods with R and data analysis.
 - Conducted tutorials for learning  research methods with STATA.

-## POL10010: Individuals and the State: The Idea of Freedom in the History of Political Thought (Autumn 2023)
+## POL20010: Individuals and the State: The Idea of Freedom in the History of Political Thought (Autumn 2023)

 - Prepared guidelines for using generative AI tools for enhancing writing assignments. (with Dr. James P. Cross)

-## POL: Introduction to EU Politics (Autumn 2022)
+## INRL20160: Introduction to EU Politics (Autumn 2022)

 - Conducted a lecture on 'Writing Skills and Peer Review Process.
 - Review and provide feedback on blog posts on EU Politics.

-## POL: Foundations of Political Theory and International Relations (Autumn 2021/2022)
+## INRL10010: Foundations of Political Theory and International Relations (Autumn 2021/2022)

 - Prepared interactive and engaging tutorials for discussing political theory and international relations content.